Tokens for nothing and your (cognitive) chips for free

 With reference to great interview

-1. Why does Krakauer not mention Polgar sisters?
+1. Why no mention of the Polgar sisters?

 Re (2): he does say there are innate variations @39m31s.
 But does this not do the heavy lifting here?

-We accept the tradeoffs because the utility value of these artefacts is so high.
-Glasses, calculators, cars; modern world would not work without them.
+We accept these tradeoffs because utility is so high.
+Glasses, calculators, cars—modern life requires them.

 the real discussion that we should be having is that might be a discussion in a hundred years time but the imminent and practical debate is what to do about competitive cognitive artifacts that are already leaving an impression on our brains that is arguably negative.

-But I suppose in his framework, computer languages would be ambiguous?
-They are not complementary in the sense that they replace our ability to code in binary; however, they are somewhat complementary because they provide an efficient abstraction for thinking about code that binary could never offer.
-Not sure what I think about this TBH.
+But in his framework, wouldn’t programming languages be ambiguous?
+They replace our ability to code in binary—competitive.
+Yet they provide abstractions for thinking that binary never could—complementary.